pancho508/codeChismografo/README.md

 ### Client- vuejs
         [] Bootstrap / CSS
+            !!
+Caution.
+Tried setting up bootstrap directly with cdn config but running into issues with non hook build.
+Would be wise to set up once I start native build with VueJS
             - add bootstrap for all page components
             - Login/CreateAccount , Home , Question, Question Resolution , Comments
             - (maybe we could add random background color -! high on white tint) )